 In general, the ports that are more involved in the fishery are more dependent on the fishery- with Fort Bragg, Astoria, and Eureka having the highest average level of dependence on trawl landings.
 Morro Bay, San Diego, and Santa Barbara are the top three relative to non-trawl landings- noting that the degree of dependence (in terms of average percent revenue of total fishery landings coming into the port) are much lower for non-trawl fisheries compared to trawl fisheries.
-Relative to the trawl ports dependence, Morro Bay has a similar level of dependence on non-trawl fisheries in the period analyzed (averaging 22.4 percent of total revenues coming from non-trawl fisheries landings) which is similar percentage wise compared to Fort Bragg (31.3), Astoria (20.8) and Eureka (20.5) for trawl landings.
-(Table 11)
+Relative to the trawl ports dependence, Morro Bay has a similar level of dependence on non-trawl fisheries in the period analyzed (averaging 22.4 percent of total revenues coming from non-trawl fisheries landings) which is similar percentage wise compared to Fort Bragg (32.2), Astoria (20.8) and Eureka (20.5) for trawl landings.
+(Table 12)

 For recreational dependence, this analysis examines overall groundfish trips compared to all other trip types within a port.
 As discussed above in relation to port involvement, there is no way to distinguish angler trips associated with allocated stocks.
 Therefore, overall groundfish trips are used as a proxy.
-Eureka has the highest level of dependence (as defined) on groundfish recreational trips followed by Brookings and San Francisco.
-While San Diego was the most involved port in groundfish recreational activity, it is not as dependent on the activity.
+As with the involvement analysis, this is organized by state due to the district/port difference in scale.
+For California, the Redwood District has the highest level of dependence (as defined) on groundfish recreational trips.
+For Oregon, Port Orford and Gold Beach have the highest level of dependence.
+For Washington, La Push, Columbia River, and Wesport are the most involved port in groundfish recreational activity.

-Table 11: Ranking of Port Dependence and Average Percentage of Revenu e/Trips Compared to 1 All Other Revenue/Trips by IOPAC Port Group, 2020-2024
+Table 12: Ranking of Port Dependence and Average Percentage of Revenue/Trips Compared to All Other Revenue/Trips by IOPAC Port Group, 2020-2024